Costa Rica- CNFL

 Legislation Issues

 a) Since in this case the PES is financed entirely by the buyer (CNFL) there are some variations with regard to the usual way FONAFIFO organizes its PES schemes.
-For example, contracts last for 10 years instead of the usual 5; applications can be made throughout the entire year and there is no top limit in terms of area enrolled (FONAFIFO's limit is 300ha). b) This allows for cases where, for example, one single landowner can claim payments for an area greater than 700ha.
-In a person communication with Michiel de Man, he claimed that CNFL is rather unhappy with this unequal distribution of its PES payments that seems to benefit large landowners.
+For example, contracts last for 10 years instead of the usual five; applications can be made throughout the entire year and there is no top limit in terms of area enrolled (FONAFIFO's limit is 300 hectares). b) This allows for cases where, for example, one single landowner can claim payments for an area greater than 700 hectares.
+In a personal communication with Michiel de Man, he claimed that CNFL is rather unhappy with this unequal distribution of its PES payments that seems to benefit large landowners.

 Monitoring